 With on-premise file storage and Exchange servers, everything must maintain your IT team.
 Shared file locations, email distribution lists, archiving, and security groups created and supported directly by IT.

-Using Office 365 this functionality become self-managed.
+Using Office 365 this functionality becomes self-managed.
 It shifts the convenience and the responsibility to the user.
 Users can create groups, assign members, set up teams, all without requesting these services from IT.